tillbiskup/pymetacode/docs/index.rst

 * Add module, class, and function scaffolds to an existing project, including tests and API documentation

 * Intuitive command-line interface (CLI)

+* Initialise git repository; automatically incrementing version number with each commit

 And to make it even more convenient for users and future-proof: